 The purpose of segmentation is to cluster visually similar, neighboring regions together.
-It is quite difficult, if not impossible, to find one perfect segmentation which is neither too coarse, nor too fine for all applications.
+It is quite difficult, if not impossible, to find one 'perfect' segmentation which is neither too coarse, nor too fine for all applications.
+A recent survey on different segmentation methods can be found in [25].

-The segmentation is done with the Felzenszwalb-Huttenlocher segmentation algorithm [FH04] which belongs to the class of graph-based segmentation algorithms.
+The segmentation is done with the Felzenszwalb&Huttenlocher segmentation (FH) algorithm [7] which belongs to the class of graph-based segmentation algorithms.
 Its runtime efficiency is $O(n \log n)$ for n image pixels.
 A sample segmentation can be seen in Figure 2b.
 Each segment is colored randomly and transparently overlayed over the original image.
-In this example, the person at the bottom-right of the image is segmented very well, but there are some minor patches on the floor, which should not be there in a perfect segmentation.
+In this example, the person at the bottom-right of the image is segmented very well, but there are some minor patches on the floor, which should not be there in a 'perfect' segmentation.

 Graph-based techniques use a graph G = (V, E) with vertices $v_i \in V$ representing pixels of an image, and $(v_i, v_j) \in E$ representing the edges between neighboring pixels.
 Each edge has a weight $w((v_i, v_j))$, which measures the (dis-)similarity between neighboring image pixels.
-This weight is usually obtained by the color differences between pixels, in our case the Euclidean distance of the red, green and blue color values is used.
-Now the idea is to create connected components C_1, \ldots, C_k which consist of edges with low weights (=look similar) and have high weights (=strong boundaries) to other connected components.
+This weight is usually obtained by the color (intesity) differences between pixels.
+In our case the Euclidean distance of the red, green and blue color values is used.
+The idea is to create connected components C_1, \ldots, C_k which consist of edges with low weights (=look similar) and have high weights (=strong boundaries) to other connected components.
 Felzenszwalb and Huttenlocher therefore introduce three concepts: